-The cap for INP for the Executive Board and Risk Takers has been set at 50% of the fixed basic salary, including pension, in the performance year (for Risk Takers, however, calculated on the basis of the salary for December in the performance year).
-The INP is calculated and distributed the year after the performance year (the 'Allotment Date').
+The INP cap for members of the Executive Board and Risk Takers is 50% of their fixed basic salary, including pension, in the performance year (for Risk Takers, however, calculated on the basis of their salary for December in the performance year).
+The INP element is calculated and distributed in the year after the performance year (the 'Allotment Date').

-INP for the Executive Board is allotted as conditional shares in Tryg A/S, which is deferred for 4 years after the time of allotment ("the Deferral Period").
+INP elements for the Executive Board are allotted as conditional shares in Tryg A/S, which are deferred for four years after the time of allotment ('the Deferral Period').

-For Risk Takers the allotment of INP is distributed as a 50% cash payment on the Allotment Date, and 50% as conditional shares in Tryg A/S, which are deferred for 3 years after the Allotment Date.
-If the variable salary constitutes a large amount (usually more than DKK 750,000), 40% is disbursed as a cash payment on the Allotment Date and 60% is distributed as conditional shares, which are deferred.
-In the assessment of whether the variable salary constitutes a large amount, consideration is made for, among other factors, the individual Risk Taker's salary and risk profile.
+For $\underline{\rm Risk\ Takers}$ the allotted INP elements are distributed as a 50% cash payment on the Allotment Date, and

+50% as conditional shares in Tryg A/S, which are deferred for three years after the Allotment Date.
+If the variable salary constitutes a large amount (usually more than DKK 750,000), 40% is disbursed as a cash payment on the Allotment Date, and 60% is distributed as conditional shares, which are deferred.
+In the assessment of whether the variable salary constitutes a large amount, the individual Risk Taker's salary and risk profile are factored in, among other factors.

-On the basis of Tryg's risk profile and the market level, a four-year Deferral Period is regarded as suitable for the Executive Management and a three-year Deferral Period is regarded as suitable for Risk Takers.
+Based on Tryg's risk profile and the market level, a four-year Deferral Period is regarded as suitable for the Executive Board, and a three-year Deferral Period is regarded as suitable for Risk Takers.

-The right to conditional shares is subject to the condition that the Executive Manager or Risk Taker is not under notice at any time during the Deferral Period.
-If the employment is terminated due to either the Executive Manager's or the Risk Taker's retirement or if the Executive Manager or Risk Taker is given notice of dismissal by Tryg, without this being due to the Executive Manager's or Risk Taker's breach of contract, the Executive Manager or Risk Taker will retain the right to all conditional shares, which will still be subject to backtesting.
+The right to conditional shares is conditional on the Executive Officer or Risk Taker not being under notice at any time during the Deferral Period.
+If their employment is terminated due to either the Executive Officer's or the Risk Taker's retirement or if the Executive Officer or Risk Taker is given notice of dismissal by Tryg, without this being due to breach of contract by the Executive Officer or Risk Taker, the Executive Officer or Risk Taker will retain the right to all conditional shares, which will still be subject to backtesting.

-For the Group CEO, a separate agreement has been entered into to the effect that, if he resigns from his position after having been a member of Tryg's Executive Board for more than 17 years, his position in relation to previously allotted Matching Shares and conditional shares will be the same as if he had been given notice of dismissal by Tryg.
+For the Group CEO, a separate agreement has been entered into to the effect that, if he resigns from his position after having been a member of Tryg's Executive Board for more than 17 years, his position as regards previously allotted matching shares and conditional shares will be the same as if he had been given notice of dismissal by Tryg.

-After the end of the Deferral Period (the 'Transfer Date'), the Executive Manager or Risk Taker receives free shares in Tryg A/S equal to the number of conditional shares that the Executive Manager or Risk Taker has been allotted.
-The number of free shares may be reduced or lapse entirely on the basis of backtesting.
+After the end of the Deferral Period (the 'Transfer Date'), the Executive Officer or Risk Taker receives a number of free shares in Tryg A/S corresponding to the number of conditional shares allotted.
+The number of free shares may be reduced or the right to the shares may lapse entirely on the basis of backtesting.

-If, during the Deferral Period, Tryg decides to distribute dividend to the shareholders, an additional number of free shares will be allotted to the Executive Manager or Risk Taker on the Transfer Date ('Dividend Adjustment Shares').
-The additional number of free shares will be equal to the value of the dividends that the Executive Manager or Risk Taker would have received if the conditional shares had been finally and unconditionally transferred on the Allotment Date.
+If, during the Deferral Period, Tryg decides to distribute dividend to the shareholders, an additional number of free shares will be allotted to the Executive Officer or Risk Taker on the Transfer Date ('Dividend Adjustment Shares').
+The additional number of free shares will be equal to the value of the dividend that the Executive Officer or Risk Taker would have received if the conditional shares had been finally and unconditionally transferred on the Allotment Date.
 The number of Dividend Adjustment Shares is calculated on the basis of the number of free shares allotted after any downward adjustment or cancellation on the basis of backtesting, and on the basis of the average price of the Tryg share quoted on Nasdaq Copenhagen on the distribution dates during the Deferral Period.